Person holding a credit card and a tablet in front of a laptop, with a calculator and eyeglasses nearby on the desk.

 How to create an outplacement RFP (with template)

-August 05, 2024 by Jen David
+August 05, 2024 written by Jen David

 The importance of helping displaced staff back into new roles can’t be understated during a headcount reduction exercise.
 Outplacement not only supports individual employees, it also protects your employer brand.